zshannon/ESBuildMobile/README.md

 # ESBuild

-A Swift package that provides ESBuild JSX transformation capabilities for mobile development.
+A Swift package that provides ESBuild transformation capabilities for mobile development.
 This package uses `gomobile` to bridge ESBuild's Go API with native Swift, providing an idiomatic Swift API that hides all the underlying complexity.

 ## Features